tmobile/magentaA11y/_checklist-web/modal-dialog.md

 ## Screenreader differences

 - NVDA
-  - By default, NVDA may the entire modal upon launch.
+  - By default, NVDA may read the entire modal upon launch.
 This is expected behavior.

 ## Code examples